-Officials from the Office of Administration - Budget and Planning (B&P) assume Sections 142.815 and 142.824 would allow taxpayers to donate their motor fuel tax refund, for non-highway use, to a non-profit entity beginning October 2023.
+In response to a similar proposal from 2023 (Perfected HB 519), officials from the Office of Administration - Budget and Planning (B&P) assumed Sections 142.815 and 142.824 would allow taxpayers to donate their motor fuel tax refund, for non-highway use, to a non-profit entity beginning October 2023.
 B&P notes that the information requirements are not changed under this proposal, only who would receive the refund.